1414213/scwin2/README.md

 "IsLayered": true,
 "Name": ""
 ```
-Adds an action map when it is pressed and removes the action map from the action layering when it is released.&ensp;*Name* specifies the action map to choose.&ensp;*IsLayered* adds layering like Steam Input's action layer; if an input in the action map is unbound the program will then try the input in the layer below.&ensp;It is recommended to keep this enabled.
+Functions like action layers in Steam Input.&ensp;Layers an action map when it is pressed and removes it when released.&ensp;*Name* specifies the action map to choose.&ensp;*IsLayered* sets transparency; when true if an input in the layer is unbound the program will then try to use the equivalent input from the layer below.$ensp;When false an input with no simulated input bound to it will do nothing.&ensp;It is recommended to keep this true.

 ### ButtonDoubler
 ```
 "$type": "Backend.ButtonDoubler, scwin",
 "Button": Button
 ```
-Taps *Button* when pressed and taps again when released.
+Taps *Button* when pressed and taps it again when released.

 ### ButtonDualStage
 ```
 "$type": "Backend.ButtonDualStage, scwin",
 "Button": Button,
 ```
-Presses *Button* when pressed and then released *Button* when pressed again.
+Presses *Button* when pressed and released and then released *Button* when pressed and released again.

 ### ButtonKey
 ```
 "$type": "Backend.ButtonKey, scwin",
 "Key": 0
 ```
-Basic button input simulator.&ensp;Presses the given key corresponding to the keycode when presses and releases it when released.
+Simulates input from a button or key.&ensp;*Key* is the button or key to simulate.

 ### ButtonScroll
 ```
 "$type": "Backend.ButtonScroll, scwin",
+"Amount": 1.0,
 "AsClicks": true,
 "IsContinuous": false
 ```
-Scrolls the mouse wheel when pressed.&ensp;*Amount* specifies what magnitude to scroll by.&ensp;*AsClicks* specifies is the magnitude represents clicks of the mouse wheel.&ensp;*IsContinuous*, when false, will scroll by the magnitude once for every press of the button.&ensp;When true it will continuously scroll the mouse wheel while the button is being held.&ensp;Input is send 100 times per second.
+Scrolls the mouse wheel when pressed.&ensp;*Amount* specifies the amount to scroll.&ensp;*AsClicks* specifies whether or not *Amount* represents clicks of the mouse wheel.&ensp;*IsContinuous*, when set to false, will simulate input once for every press of the button.&ensp;When set to true holding the button will continuously scroll the mouse wheel; while held input is sent 100 times per second.

 ### ButtonMany
 ```
 "$type": "Backend.ButtonMany, scwin",
 "Buttons": []
 ```
-Presses every button in *Buttons*, a list of type Button, when pressed and releases every listed button when released.
+Presses every button in *Buttons* when pressed and releases every button when released.&ensp;*Buttons* is a list of Button types.

 ### PadButtonCross
 ```